William O. Field Collection, 1890-1955 (bulk 1890-1920): Finding Aid

 Copyright and Permission

-The William O. Field Scrapbooks are the physical property of Nimitz Library.
+The William O. Field Collection is the physical property of Nimitz Library.
 Copyright belongs to the authors or creators of the works, or their legal representatives.
 For further information, consult the Head, Special Collections & Archives.

 It is the responsibility of the researcher to secure written permission to publish, reprint, or reproduce material from Special Collections & Archives.
 The researcher assumes responsibility for infringement of copyright or literary or publication rights.
 Please contact the Head, Special Collections & Archives for permission to publish and for further information.